fleetdm/fleet/handbook/people.md

    ```
 ## Adding Salesforce licenses

-At Fleet we consider Salesforce to be our roledex for customer information.
+We consider Salesforce to be our Roledex for customer information.
 During the onboarding process, you may need to add a license for the new hire.
 Here are the steps we take:

-1. Go to “Your account”
+1. Go to “Your account.”
-2. View contracts -> pick current contract
+2. View contracts -> pick current contract.
-3. Add the number of licenses
+3. Add the number of licenses.
-4. Sign docusign sent to the email
+4. Sign DocuSign sent to the email.
-5. The order will be processed in ~30m
+5. The order will be processed in ~30m.

 ## PeopleOps